-Employee Appreciation Day is a perfect opportunity for employers to recognise their people for working so hard, especially during challenging times.
+Employee Appreciation Day is a perfect opportunity for employers to recognise their people for working so hard.
 While I’m a big believer that organisations should appreciate efforts all year round, it’s a great reminder to say thanks for all that you do and to shine a spotlight on those who make your world a better place to work.

 Why strategic employee recognition matters

 Strategic employee recognition goes beyond saying 'thank you.'
 Whether our people are working on the front lines, or going on year two of working remotely, they’re facing more stressors than ever before – some of which we can’t even see on a day-to-day basis.

 While Employee Appreciation Day can act as a catalyst for celebrating your people, the ultimate goal is to create a culture of continuous recognition – one where employees feel valued and are excited to show up every day.